Return to Work Guide

 While information regarding COVID-19 continues to evolve, the CDC’s current list of individuals who may be a greater risk of severe illness may be found here.
 If you fall into one of these categories and wish to request an accommodation, please follow the following process:

-• Employees who believe their own underlying health condition increases the risk for serious complications related to COVID-19 should contact HRD to discuss the situation.
+• Employees whose own underlying health condition increases the risk for serious complications related to COVID-19 (as set forth in CDC guidelines) should contact HRD to discuss the situation no later than Sept.
+30, 2020.
 HRD will notify the appropriate supervisor if the request is granted.

-• Employees who live with someone who is or will be age 65 or older as of December 31, 2020, or who live with someone with an underlying health condition that increases the risk for serious complications related to COVID-19 should contact HRD to discuss the situation.
+• Employees who cohabitate with someone who is or will be age 65 or older as of June 30, 2021, or who cohabitate with someone with an underlying health condition that increases the risk for serious complications related to COVID-19, shall contact HRD to discuss the situation by Sept.
+30, 2020.
 HRD will notify the appropriate supervisor of the staff member’s decision.

-• UHart will grant temporary unpaid administrative leave to any staff member who requests such a leave.
-Requests should be made to HRD, who will notify the appropriate supervisor, and address such requests on a semester-by-semester basis.
+In addition to the above considerations, UHart will grant temporary unpaid administrative leave to any staff member who requests such a leave.
+Requests should be made to HRD no later than Oct.
+15, 2020.
+HRD shall notify the appropriate supervisor, and address such requests on a semester-by-semester basis.

 Workplace Expectations & Guidelines